leppie/FlyingFuck/README.md

 This app will change it to a number of your choosing (default 20).

 Before running the app, just go spawn in at Tivat.
 Note your FPS.
+(Mine goes from 15FPS to 43FPS)

 ## Usage